h2non/imaginary/README.md

 ### Recommended resources

-512MB of RAM is usually enough for small services with low concurrency (<5 c/rps).
+512MB of RAM is usually enough for small services with low concurrency (<5 concurrent rps).
 Up to 2GB for high-load HTTP service.

-Note: if you wanna expose `imaginary` as public HTTP server, it's highly recommended to protect the service against DDoS-like attacks. imaginary has built-in support for HTTP traffic throttle strategy to deal with this properly, limiting the number of concurrent request per second and caching the waiting requests if necessary.
+If you wanna expose `imaginary` as public HTTP server, it's highly recommended to protect the service against DDoS-like attacks. imaginary has built-in support for HTTP traffic throttle strategy to deal with this properly, limiting the number of concurrent request per second and caching the waiting requests if necessary.
-The recommended concurrency limit per server is up to `15` c/rps.
+The recommended concurrency limit per server is up to `15` requests per second.

-You can enable simply it passing a flag to the binary:
+You can enable this passing a flag to the binary:
 ```
-$ imaginary -concurreny 15
+$ imaginary -concurrency 15
 ```

 ### Scalability

-If you're looking for a large-scale solution based on imaginary, you should the scale it horizontally and distribute the HTTP load over a pool of imaginary servers (cluster).
+If you're looking for a large-scale solution based on imaginary, you should the scale it horizontally and distribute the HTTP load over a pool of imaginary servers cluster.
 It's recommended you to enable the throttle limit strategy in `imaginary`.

-Assuming you want to have a high availability to deal with up to 100 concurrent request per second, this could be a reasonable scenario using a public balancer (HAProxy, for instance):
+Assuming that you want to have a high availability to deal efficiently with up to 100 concurrent request per second, this could be a reasonable scenario using a front balancer (HAProxy for instance) and delegating the request control flow and quality of service in the balancer:

 ```
         |==============|